 People who inject drugs continue to be at risk for HIV and hepatitis C (HCV) infection in California.
 Injection drug use is a risk factor linked to 14.8 percent of all living HIV/AIDS cases in the state, and to the majority of new cases of HCV.
 Research indicates that access to sterile syringes is associated with lower frequency of sharing and reduced risk of infection.

 California law permits public health efforts to expand access to sterile syringes through both syringe exchange programs (SEPs) and nonprescription sale of syringes (NPSS) in pharmacies.
 For more information contact Alessandra Ross, Injection Drug Use Specialist at 916-449-5796 or firstname.lastname@example.org.
 To find syringe exchange and nonprescription syringe sale in pharmacies near you, visit the “You and Your Health” section of the Office of AIDS web page.

-The Risks of the Job: Protecting Law Enforcement from Needle Stick Injuries (Video)- Made in cooperation with the Los Angeles Police Department (LAPD), this educational documentary from the California Department of Public Health, Office of AIDS, explains how officers can reduce the risk of infection by needle stick injuries on the job.
+The Risks of the Job: Protecting Law Enforcement from Needle Stick Injuries (Video)- Made in cooperation with the Los Angeles Police Department (LAPD), this educational documentary from the California Department of Public Health (CDPH), Office of AIDS, explains how officers can reduce the risk of infection by needle stick injuries on the job.
 LAPD officers visit an SEP on their beat and explore the ways that SEPs can help keep law enforcement officers and their communities safer.

 Office of AIDS Home